Fox chief Rupert Murdoch to be deposed in $1.6 billion Dominion defamation case

 Murdoch is expected to be questioned in person in Los Angeles on Thursday and Friday by lawyers for Dominion, according to a filing in Delaware Superior Court.
 The session will be closed to the public.
 Murdoch’s deposition had previously been scheduled for Dec.
 13 and Dec.
 14, 2022.

 Dominion has also sought communications from Murdoch, his son Lachlan Murdoch and other Fox News personnel, as it seeks to prove that the network either knew the statements it aired were false or recklessly disregarded their accuracy.
-That is the standard of “actual malice,” which public figures must prove to prevail in defamation cases.
+That is the standard of “actual malice” that public figures must prove to prevail in defamation cases.

 Doug Mirell, a defamation lawyer who has followed the litigation, said he believes Dominion has an "air-tight" case for actual malice because Fox hosts pressed forward with vote-rigging allegations "well after it was quite clear that these claims were demonstrably false."